includeos/documentation/More-information.rst

+.. _More information:

+More information
+================

-.. _Videos and links:
+..
 Videos and links
-================

 IncludeOS on CppCast ...
 2016